- What should we bring with us?

 - Do the kayaks flip over/capsize?

-While all of our kayaks are very stable, recreational style sit-on-top kayaks, flipping over is not likely, but it is always possible.
+While all of our kayaks are very stable, recreational style sit-on-top kayaks and flipping over is not likely, it is always possible.
 If you do flip over, it's okay.
 You just flip the kayak back right side up and climb back on.
 Don't worry.
 It's all part of the fun, and it happens to the best of us!
+That said, if you are not confident in your ability to pull yourself back into your kayak if you capsize in deep water, we recommend staying around the fringing reef where it is shallower and not attempting to go further out into deeper water.

 - Where can we leave the kayak to go snorkeling?/Is there anywhere to land?